-Much of the research going on in the area of Wilms tumor is coordinated by the Children’s Oncology Group (COG), whose main goal is to improve the treatment and quality of life of children with Wilms tumor and other types of cancer.
-COG is a large group of doctors, nurses, scientists, and other health professionals whose hard work has already saved the lives of thousands of children with Wilms tumor.
+In the United States, much of the research on Wilms tumor is coordinated by the Children’s Oncology Group (COG), whose main goal is to improve the treatment and quality of life of children with Wilms tumor and other types of cancer.
+COG is a large group of doctors, nurses, scientists, and other health professionals whose hard work has already saved the lives of many children with Wilms tumor.

 Biology of Wilms tumors

-Research is continuing to unravel how changes in certain genes cause Wilms tumors.
-Different genes seem to be involved, which might affect how aggressive certain tumors are likely to be.
+Research is continuing to unravel how changes in certain genes cause Wilms tumors and affect how aggressive tumors are likely to be.

-As doctors have learned how to treat Wilms tumors more effectively, they have begun to look for ways to determine which children might be spared from more intensive treatment.
-They are also looking for ways to identify children who might need more aggressive treatment to be cured.
-For example, recent studies have shown that Wilms tumors with certain changes on chromosomes 1 or 16 seem to be more likely to come back after initial treatment.
-Doctors are now studying whether children with such tumors might benefit from more intensive treatment.
+As doctors have learned how to treat Wilms tumors more effectively, they have begun to look for ways to determine which children might be spared from more intense treatment and which children might need more aggressive treatment to be cured.
+For example, recent studies have shown that Wilms tumors with certain changes on chromosomes 1 or 16 seem to be more likely to come back after treatment.
+Doctors are now studying whether children with such tumors might benefit from more intense treatment.

-Researchers are also studying the molecular changes that seem to cause Wilms tumor cells to grow and spread.
-This may lead to treatments that are specifically targeted to correct or overcome these changes.
+Researchers are also studying the gene changes that seem to cause Wilms tumor cells to grow and spread.
+This may lead to treatments that specifically target these changes.

 Treatment of Wilms tumors

-The outlook for patients with Wilms tumors with unfavorable histology is not as good, and doctors are continuing to study more intensive and more effective treatments for these children.
+The outlook for children with Wilms tumors with unfavorable histology is not as good, and doctors are looking for better treatments for these children.
 Newer chemotherapy drugs such as topotecan and irinotecan are now being tested.

-Other studies are looking at bone marrow or peripheral blood stem cell transplants, which let doctors give higher doses of chemotherapy than the body normally could tolerate.
+Other studies are looking at stem cell transplants, which let doctors give higher doses of chemo than the body normally could tolerate.
 This approach might help treat tumors that are not responding to standard treatments or that would otherwise have a poor outlook.

 As researchers have learned more about the gene changes in Wilms tumor cells, they have started to develop newer drugs that specifically target these changes.
 Targeted drugs work differently from standard chemotherapy drugs.
-They often have different (and less severe) side effects.
-Targeted therapies have already become standard treatments for some kinds of cancers of adults.
+They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
+Targeted therapies have already become standard treatments for some kinds of adult cancers.

 Because Wilms tumors with favorable histology are usually cured with surgery and chemotherapy, and because Wilms tumors with unfavorable histology are uncommon, most research on targeted drugs so far has been done on cells growing in lab dishes or in animals.
-Eventually, researchers hope to test these new drugs in clinical trials, so that they may someday have a role in treating children with unfavorable histology Wilms tumors.
+But eventually researchers hope to test these new drugs with children in clinical trials, so that these drugs may someday have a role in treating unfavorable histology Wilms tumors.